phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### baseUri
 (optional) Base URI for generated Spring controllers.
 This overrules the baseUri attribute from inside the .raml spec.

+### schemaUseLongIntegers
+(optional, default: false) If true, jsonschema2pojo will generate Longs instead of Integers in model classes.

 ### seperateMethodsByContentType
 (optional, default: false) Should we generate seperate API methods for endpoints which define multiple content types in their 200 response.